clubajax/dom/README.md

 There is extended functionality in `add` and `remove`: standard functionality doesn't allow for Arrays or strings with spaces (ergo, two classes at once). `dom.classList` allows for this.

+## Comes with Stub Included!

+The benefit of using `dom` exclusively in your code, is it comes complete with a "dom stub", which can be substituted in Node.js unit tests.

+The stub is as described, a stub, meaning most of the functions are NOOPs.
+But there are a few functions that work as mocks, meaning they are functional with dummy/partial data.
+Simple objects are returned as dom nodes, which should result to truthy in tests.
+These simple objects have an `innerHTML` getter/setter so text comparisons can also be done.
+They also keep track of their children and parent nodes, so some DOM manipulation can be simulated.

+It is recommended that the stub/dom.js should be looked over to learn of its full functionality.

 ## License